 - PAGE Global Work: PAGE is committed to advancing green economy learning at the global level.
 To support this, PAGE has held moderated and self-paced e-learning courses on green economy, green fiscal policy and green trade, as well as global and regional Green Economy Academies.
-In 2019, UNITAR and the Green Growth Knowledge Platform (GGKP), worked together to develop a concept for a Green Economy Learning Network to create a common platform for learning institutions and education professionals to collaborate and develop quality green learning.
-The platform is set to become operational in in 2020.
+As part of its Learning for a Green Recovery initiative, in 2020 PAGE further developed self-paced e-learning courses on green industrial policy, fiscal reform, economy and trade and indicators for IGE.
+Additionally, in 2020, UNITAR and the Green Growth Knowledge Platform (GGKP) launched a Green Economy Learning Network to create a common platform for learning institutions and education professionals to collaborate and develop quality green learning.

 Take urgent action to combat climate change and its impacts

 Target 13.2: Integrate climate change measures into national policies, strategies and planning.